 What Is 'The Event' Short

 I've talked at length about the "Event" project ... here, LinkedIn and other social media sites ... but I wanted to put a set of pages together on the site that could be a comprehensive source of info.
 Several years ago, I was chatting with some colleagues who also like to write creatively.
 I wondered aloud at the idea of having a group of writers look at a single event and create a story based off that one platform.
 An earthquake.
 A building fire.
 A traffic jam.
 What could the ripple effect be?
-Fast-forward ... and we've now done four story collections so far!
+Fast-forward ... and we've released five story collections so far!

 Event 1: The Chicago Rust Yards

 The inaugural event had humble beginnings.
 The premise was released to a select group of writers in September of 2016 with the final manuscript published in late May of 2017.
 Three writers contributed with the total manuscript clocking in at 47,142 words or 198 total pages.

 Emboldened by how fun Rust Yards ended up being, the premise for Iron Bay was announced in the fall - roughly one year after the original Event was announced.
 The book was published in May of 2018.
 There were four writers and five stories in a collection that weighed in at 80,183 words and 334 pages.